NavigationContentFooter

 • Secret key = Your secret key

-Once you have entered all details, click the checkmark to validate your configuration.
+Once you have entered all the details, click the checkmark to validate your configuration.
 If everything works well, a green dot will appear on the left.

 6. Click the file icon, then on External Storages to access your bucket: